 - Vaccines are now available for children age 5-11.
 It takes five weeks to achieve full immunity so there is an opportunity to start the vaccine series now to fully protect children and their contacts for the December holidays.
-Those who are recently vaccinated will not yet be fully immunized by Thanksgiving.
+Those who were recently vaccinated may not yet be fully immunized.

 - Masking while indoors with people who don’t live with you will further reduce risk and is recommended when COVID transmission in the community is elevated.